OSU-BMBL/ssread/static/docs/faq.md

 ### 4. Identification of CTSRs

 Cell-type-specific regulons (CTSRs) are defined as a group of genes, which receive similar regulatory signals in a specific cell type, hence tending to have similar expression patterns and share conserved motifs in this cell type.
-A successful elucidation of CTSRs will substantially improve the identification of transcriptionally co-regulated gene modules, realistically allowing reliable prediction of global transcription regulation networks encoded in a specific cell typeThe CTSRs analysis in ssREAD is performed using default [IRIS3](https://bmbl.bmi.osumc.edu/iris3/) settings.
+A successful elucidation of CTSRs will substantially improve the identification of transcriptionally co-regulated gene modules, realistically allowing reliable prediction of global transcription regulation networks encoded in a specific cell typeThe CTSRs analysis in scREAD is performed using default [IRIS3](https://bmbl.bmi.osumc.edu/iris3/) settings.

-## What is ssREAD's spatial transcriptomics pipeline?
+## What is scREAD's spatial transcriptomics pipeline?

 ### 1. Data preprocessing